gastonstat/relic-math13/syllabus.md

 - After the due date of each assignment, you will have access to the correct answers.
 - You get credit for a homework assignment only if you complete all the questions.
 - No late assignments will be accepted, for any reason, including, but not limited to, theft, extraordinary circumnstances, and your pet's dietary idiosyncrasies.
-- Instead of late HW, I will drop two HW assignments
+- Instead of late HW, I will drop two HW assignments at the end of the semester.
 - You'll get extra credit if you turn in ALL assignments